Decades of volunteer dedication

 It has always been the people that move Indra and lure her back again and again.
 She has made lots of very good friends in the past decade whom she speaks to almost every other day through messages.

-“Tongans are very appreciative of what we do.
-Towards the end of the visit, when we go to the wards to see them postoperatively, the smile is itself very rewarding.
-That is a form of satisfaction we get.
+“Tongans are very appreciative of what we do, and it can be seen at the daily post-operative visit to the ward.
+Patients often greet us with a smile and that itself is very rewarding,” she said.

-“We don’t get paid, but the time that we spend looking after them, the smiles and the gratitude towards us are beyond words actually.”

 Indra took her son to Tonga one year when he was around 12.
-He was in the hospital helping out and he enjoyed his time there.
+He enjoyed his time there.